cb1kenobi/snooplogg/README.md

 # Namespace Filtering

 By default, debug logging is suppressed.
-You must enable it using the `SNOOPLOGG` (or `DEBUG`) environment variable to set the filter.
+You must enable it by setting the `SNOOPLOGG` (or `DEBUG`) environment variable to the desired filter pattern.

 ```bash
 $ SNOOPLOGG=* node myscript.js
 ```

 Specifying `*` will display all log messages.
-The default log methods cannot be filtered, only enabled or disabled.
+The root log methods cannot be filtered, only enabled or disabled.

 Multiple namespace filters can be specified as a comma separated list.